NERV-DAO/documentation/NERV by-laws.md

 Democraticity
 </p>

-All internal decision-making from the choice of members that participate in the NERV organs to the choice of proposals that are to be implemented must "stem" from democratic criteria, namely, being elected or approved by simple consensus or positional majority through direct voting and ranked with a reputation metric.
+All internal decision-making from the choice of members that participate in the NERV organs to the choice of proposals that are to be implemented must be based on democratic criteria, namely, being elected or approved by simple consensus or positional majority through direct voting and ranked with a reputation metric.
 These algorithms are transparent in the sense that they run on smart-contracts on the blockchain.

 <p align="center">
 <b>( article 2 )</b><br>